 The Challenges of Frontline Employee Communication

-While most people driving the operations of an organization have information at their fingertips––access to the corporate internet, benefits portals, and other workplace systems––frontline staff aren’t sitting at a desk.
+Most people driving the operations of an organization have information at their fingertips (e.g. the intranet, employee portals, workplace systems).
+But frontline staff aren’t sitting at a desk and don’t have the same access.
 Professionals like nurses are on their feet caring for patients in hospitals, technicians on manufacturing lines build the machines we rely on, and factory or warehouse workers ensure that our Amazon packages arrive on time.
 They aren’t able to easily access company communications, benefits, and tools.